pascalj/meh/README.md

 ## Contributing

 If you find a bug or want to add something please send me a pull request.
 I'll be glad to merge it.
 Just make sure the tests are passing by running `rake spec`.
 If you add code, please consider adding tests for it.
 Bug reports are also highly appreciated.
+*meh* uses [Vagrant](http://www.vagrantup.com/) to make the development easier.
+To import the VM and set everything up, just install Vagrant and run `vagrant up`.
+You can ssh into the VM via `vagrant ssh`.
+The source is mounted at `/vagrant`.

 ##Copyright
 ###The MIT Licence